idmn/idmn-blogdown/content/home/hero.md

 In the past I'm a successful participant of various mathematical competitions so I love solving tough problems in a creative manner.

-My other passion is data visualization.
+My particular passion is data visualization.
 A nicely-done chart always makes me happier :heart_eyes:

-I also occasionally do some stuff in **python** and **javascript**.
+I also occasionally program in **python** and **javascript**.